IN THIS ARTICLE

 • If the gap between your brand’s perception and where you want to be is too large, then you may want to reassess your goals and strategy to be more realistic.

-How to use it to position yourself in the market
+How to use a brand positioning map to position yourself in the market

 Using the brand positioning map, you can: